Dzh831/Project2/README.md

 2. As a Twitter user, I want to let Twitter techs know about my attitude and opinion about tweets， so that twitter can send me more tweets that I like.

 I will go through the program of phase1 as a tool.
 This social media analyzer is used to measure the sentiment change of a hashtag at any point in time.
 Since the program cannot analyze a large number of tweets at once, at the command line, the user must type something like "phase_1.py --twitter_hashtag--num_tweets 2".
 The user will enter a twitter handle and the number of tweets in 10 tweets for analysis

+The outcome is:
+Tweets1 @JaychouupdatesJay Chou's Bedtime Stories 6.6 first single release6.8 pre-order 6.24 release album Sentiment: score of 0.5 with magnitude of 1.0 for this hashtag.Tweet2:https://twitter.com/EDG_Edward/status/158.....@Edward_Gaming.Overall Sentiment: score of 0.3 with magnitude of 0.9 for this hashtag

+At this point of time, Jay Chou has just announced the release of his new album, so people's hashtags on the topic are positive.
+And the EDG club announced that the players were infected with the new crown, so people were not so positive on the topic.